Simon-Cheek/Simon-Cheek/README.md

 ## Welcome to my Profile!

 My name is Simon Cheek, and I study Computer Science at Georgia Tech!
-I currently work as a Web Developer Intern for the FamilySearch and have a background in the following Technologies:
+I currently work as a Software Engineer for FamilySearch and have a background in the following Technologies:

 **Software Engineering**:
 - Python & Associated Libraries (Matplot, Requests, Bs4, Tkinter, NumPy, and more!)